JamesClonk/notes/coffee.md

 - C40 clicks for V60: 18-22 (a bit coarser for darker roasts)

 General observations of differences in brewing methods:
-- Basic AeroPress recipes generally produce a more "clear", smooth, watery, fruity result
+- Basic AeroPress recipes generally produce a more "clear", smooth, watery, fruity result.
+Suited well for fruity coffees.
-- V60 produces more "full", dry-mouth, texture, heavy result than AeroPress
+- V60 produces more "full", dry-mouth, texture, heavy result than AeroPress.
+Suited well for milk-intended coffees.
-- 9barista so far never worked well with light roasts and/or fruity beans, seems to prefer dark and earthy
+- Bialetti generally produces very heavy, earthy, bitter results.
+Viable only for milk-required coffees.
-- Bialetti generally produces very heavy, earthy, bitter results
+- 9barista so far never worked well with light roasts and/or fruity beans, seems to prefer dark and earthy.
+Works well with darker roasts.

 ---